-John Adams elected chair of the American Chemical Society’s board of directors
+John Adams re-elected chair of the American Chemical Society's board of directors

 WASHINGTON, Dec.
-14, 2017 — John E. Adams, Ph.D., has been elected chair of the board of directors of the American Chemical Society (ACS), the world’s largest scientific society.
-Adams will begin a one-year term on Jan.
-1, 2018.
+1, 2018 — John E. Adams, Ph.D., has been re-elected chair of the board of directors of the American Chemical Society (ACS), the world’s largest scientific society.
+Adams will begin another one-year term on Jan.
+1, 2019.